exercism/python/concepts/function-arguments/introduction.md

 >>> def concat(greeting, name):
 ...         return f"{greeting}{name}"
 ...
+# Passing data to the function by position.
 >>> print(concat("Hello, ", "Bob"))
 Hello, Bob
+...
+# Passing data to the function using the parameter name.
 >>> print(concat(name="Bob", greeting="Hello, "))
 Hello, Bob

 ```

+The first call to concat passes the arguments by position.
+The second call to concat passes the arguments by name, allowing their positions to be changed.

 Note that positional arguments cannot follow keyword arguments.